gheenc/Computational-Methods/pset4/README.md

 **interpret what confusion matrix means**

-**Problem 4**
+## Problem 4
 **

-**Problem 5**
+## Problem 5
-I have watched the video and asked any questions.
+I have watched the entire video and asked any questions.

-Robert McDougal presented the lecture.
-HTTP was demonstrated for building web servers.
-Thsi differs from the classic servers in that ...
+**Who presented the lecture?** Robert McDougal presented the lecture.

+**What framework was demonstrated for building web servers?** HTTP/HTML was demonstrated for building web servers.

-You might use the developer tools to debug JacaScript in web page... app.route decorator is used to implement RESTful API...
+**How does the approach of the framework differ from "classical" servers that simply provide static web content?** This differs from the classic servers in that it is dynamic.
+The static servers would would require you to load the data everytime.
+This now allows you to load the data once and the computer will keep it.

+**Briefly explain how you might use the "Developer tools" to debug JavaScript issues in your web pages.** You can go back to the Developer Tools to see the elements and determine if things need to be edited.

+**Explain briefly how the app.route decorator is used to implement a RESTful API.** As exhibited in the server.py script, decorators are used to implement RESTful APIs because they listen for calls and implement what they are told.
+Because every URL path is calling a function.
+Within the HTML, you can specify what can be called in your URL as was explified by a=2

+## Problem 6
+**What does each file do?** Analyze is a html file that creates a body of test that takes in what the user entered and outputs the scripts analysis.
+Index is a html file that creates the webpage seen and offers a place to enter something to be analyzed.
+The server.py is a file that uses Flask and decorators

+**How are they interconnected?** In the server.py, you call the index and analyze that is in the template folder and return their code.
+Within index, you call the action of analyze.

+**Are there any key parts of the files for making the server do something?** Yes,

+Using my data, I want to be able answer the question of how counties in a state are classified according to the rural-metro code.
+So for example, if someone entered Alabama, it would return 1-x, 2-x, 3-x...